Codesai/website/_i18n/es/_posts/2022-05-17-simple-pbt-example.md

 <script src="https://gist.github.com/trikitrok/a98452753a1299bff9df2a8e7b8f370d.js"></script>

 By default Jqwik checks the property with 1000 new randomly generated UUIDs every time this test runs.
-This allows us to explore the set of possible examples in order to find edge cases.
+This allows us to gradually explore the set of possible examples in order to find edge cases.

 <h2>Conclusions.</h2>
-Hemos mostrado un ejemplo sencillo en el que hemos aplicado Junit5 parameterized tests (que son más cómodos que los de JUnit4) to test the encryption and decryption functions of a cypher algorithm for UUIDs.
+We’ve shown a simple example of how we applied JUnit 5 parameterized tests (which we think have improved in usability compared to the parameterized tests in JUnit 4), to test the encryption and decryption functions of a cypher algorithm for UUIDs.

-Then we showed a simple example of how we can use property-based testing to explore edge cases.
-We also talked about how discovering properties can be the most difficult part of property-based testing, and how there are patterns that can be used to help in discovering them.
+Then we showed a simple example of how we can use property-based testing to explore our solution and find edge cases.
+We also talked about how discovering properties can be the most difficult part of property-based testing, and how there are patterns that can be used to help us to discover them.

-We hope this post te anime a empezar a experimentar con property-based testing.
+We hope this post will motivate you to start exploring property-based testing.

 <h2>Notes.</h2>